gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Sehdie's father glared at me.
 "How dare you?" he spat, tossing the handkerchief to the ground petulantly.
 "How dare you swear a blood oath in my house?
 I am a respectable man, and there are laws about such things!
 Do you hear me?
-There are---oh, to the Moon with you!
+There are—oh, to the Moon with you!
 Rojyar, summon my jurist.
 'I will slay this creature, and see your daughter free.'
 Those were his words, were they not?
 His exact words?"